 Once I considered writing a book called Farm, Yard, Garden.
-The premise would be that farming and horticulture are based on the same science but use it for different goals.
+The premise would be that farming and horticulture are based on the same science but used for different goals.
 What a mistake that would have been.
 Big agriculture and my farm, yard, or garden have almost nothing in common.
-Being a part…Read More
+Being a part of, a…Read More

 Imagine endless rows of fields of corn on a modern farm.
 Now let the rows turn into endless pink flowers.
 Sounds pretty right?
 On our little farm, which specializes in one type of lily, we could grow that way.
 But like the small farms that sustained and built this country, here, diversity is key.
 Diversity…Read More

 Silver-haired and with a brand new knee, Momma peers into a draped diorama of shrunken heads, leaning in to listen to a much pierced young man, with gauge opening in his ears big enough you could pass a cupcake through, a handlebar mustache, and a Baltimore accent — which is oddly akin to our own. …Read More